Abuse, Neglect, and Exploitation of Vulnerable Adults in Georgia

 • Threatening someone with violence, nursing home placement, abandonment, or neglect

-• Verbal abuse including: threats, insults, harassment, name calling, intimidating
+• Verbal abuse including threats, insults, harassment, name calling, intimidating

 • Isolating from friends, family, or activities